 In Enlightenment-Era Europe, scholars kept Commonplace Books: collections of quotes that interested or inspired them.
-I have also assembled a personalized encyclopedia of quotations indicative of my perspective.
+Here, I've assembled a personalized encyclopedia of quotations that have shaped my own perspective.

 "Science produces knowledge that is used by engineers.
 Engineering produces utility that is used by designers.
 Designers produce changes in behavior that are perceived by artists.
 Art produces new perceptions of the world, thereby branding access to new information in and about it, and inspiring new scientific inquiry."